top of page

 • add extra leafy greens: rocket or baby spinach for additional fibre and micronutrients

-These small additions keep the meal balanced and nourishing without complicating it.
-Eating for hormone balance starts with meals that provide enough protein, nourishing fats and fibre.
+These ingredient additions keep the meal balanced without complicating it.
+Eating for hormone balance starts with meals that provide enough protein, healthy fats and fibre.
 Practiced daily, these small, consistent choices support your body quietly and effectively, meal by meal.

-Every recipe on the blog has been curated with women’s wellness in mind, providing macros that nourish all-day energy and help rebalance blood sugar, gut health and hormones through simple, wholefood meals.
-I believe food should feel grounding, satisfying and easy to return to, especially during busy or hormonally sensitive seasons of life.
+Every recipe on the blog has been curated with women’s wellness in mind, providing macros that nourish all-day energy and help rebalance blood sugar, gut health and midlife hormones through simple, wholefood meals.
+I believe food should feel grounding, satisfying and easy to return to, especially during busy or hormonally sensitive times in midlife.
+If you’re looking to nourish without restriction or overwhelm, come book a session with me to receive personalised guidance that supports your ever changing midlife body, lifestyle and this season of life.

 Emma Lisa xx